WVURAIL/dspira-lessons/_posts/2020-07-24-AcquiringHornTelescope.md

 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
 categories: ['Horn Construction']
 ---
-Two different options for building a working system to operate a horn radio telescope are presented below.
+A list of the components that are needed to build and operate a horn radio telescope system is presented below.
 Links to documentation and instructional videos are provided where applicable.

 ### What's Needed for a Complete Horn Telescope System